FAQs

 Is it necessary that I have tried and failed other antidepressants before pursuing ketamine therapy?

-No, while ketamine is often used to help people who have not responded well to other antidepressants, it is not necessary to have been prescribed those medications before pursuing ketamine therapy.
+No, while ketamine is often used to help people who have not responded well to other antidepressants, it is NOT necessary to have been prescribed those medications before pursuing ketamine therapy.
 In fact, if you are currently taking other antidepressant medications but feel you are not getting enough relief, it is possible to pursue treatment with ketamine while still taking your other medications.

 How is ketamine administered?